ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Ignore

-This property specifies whether an application considers it useful to be informed in case sent data was lost more often than a certain threshold (see {{conn-excss-loss}} for configuration of this threshold).
+This property specifies whether an application considers it useful to be informed in case packets of the underlying transport protocol have been lost more often than a certain threshold (see {{conn-excss-loss}} for configuration of this threshold).